![[horizontal rule]](acdhr.gif)

 These ethical principles and types of unacceptable behavior are

-teaching and students, scholarship, university, colleagues, and
+teaching and students, scholarship, professional responsibilities, university, colleagues, and

 community.
 Since university discipline, as distinguished from other